haesleinhuepf/napari-process-points-and-surfaces/README.md

 Some code snippets and example data were taken from the [vedo](https://vedo.embl.es/) and [open3d](http://www.open3d.org/) repositories and documentation.
 See [thirdparty licenses](https://github.com/haesleinhuepf/napari-process-points-and-surfaces/tree/main/licenses_third_party) for licensing details.
+The Standford Bunny example dataset has been taken from [The Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).
+The nppas gastruloid example is derived from [AV Luque and JV Veenvliet (2023)](https://zenodo.org/record/7603081) which is licensed [CC-BY](https://creativecommons.org/licenses/by/4.0/legalcode) and can be downloaded from here: https://zenodo.org/record/7603081

 ## Issues